Chart Color Schemes

 Population growth drivers in St Peters are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of St Peters (NSW) is around 4,106.
-This reflects a growth of 477 people since the 2021 Census, which reported a population of 3,629.
-The change was inferred from AreaSearch's estimation of the resident population at 4,085 following examination of ABS's latest ERP data release in June 2024 and an additional 181 validated new addresses since the Census date.
-This results in a density ratio of 2,373 persons per square kilometer, placing St Peters in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 13.1% since the 2021 census exceeded both its SA3 area (5.8%) and the state, marking it as a growth leader in the region.
-Overseas migration contributed approximately 71.0% of overall population gains during recent periods.
+The population of the suburb of St Peters (NSW) is estimated to be around 4,106 as of February 2026.
+This reflects an increase of 477 people since the 2021 Census, which reported a population of 3,629 people.
+The change is inferred from the resident population of 4,085 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 181 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,373 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 13.1% since the 2021 census exceeded that of the SA3 area (5.8%) and the state, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 71.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-These projections anticipate a population increase just below the median of statistical areas analysed by AreaSearch, with St Peters expected to increase by 510 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.2% in total over the 17 years.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 532 persons to 2041, reflecting an increase of 12.4% in total over the 17 years.

 Frequently Asked Questions - Population